AngevineCancheryPapersInXML/MaRa2/mara2_paper.md

 At the top of the page there is an **Info Panel** that works as a first error control:

-> if the 3 numbers in the panel are the same everything is going good otherwise there's something wrong in the transcript
+> if the 3 numbers in the panel are the same everything is going well otherwise there's something wrong in the transcript

 Each document is analyzed in the tabs at the middle the page.

 ![Step2a](img/step2a.png)

 The software normalizes the most common errors appeared in editing using **regular expressions**.
-Sometimes it correct them, in other cases it shows a error message.
+Sometimes it corrects them, in other cases it shows an	 error message.

-**Sample error:** in the next image the document title has not beed separated by the text.
+**Sample error:** in the next image the document title has not been separated by the text.

 ![Step2a Error](img/step2a_error.png)

-Is possible correct the error in the integrated editor.
+It is possible to correct the error in the integrated editor.

 ![Step2a Error](img/step2a_error_bis.png)

-**Sample error:** in the next image the software alerts for a a leak of page number.
+**Sample error:** in the next image the software alerts for a leak of the page number.

 ![Step2a Error](img/step2a_error_ter.png)

-**Sample error correction:** in the next image the software advises for an autocorrection.
+**Sample correction:** in the next image the software advises for an autocorrection.

 ![Step2a Error Correction](img/step2a_error_correct.png)